localytics/chef-sssd/GETTING_STARTED.md

   bundle exec kitchen test
   ```

 ... and watch!
-If all tests pass, you've successfully configured your Simple AD server.
+If all tests pass, you've successfully configured your Simple AD server!

-Comments and feedback on our setup are welcome!
+Comments and feedback on our setup are welcome.